diffux/diffux/README.md

 # initialize the database
 heroku run rake db:migrate

+# add a worker thread to take snapshots and generate compared images:
+heroku ps:scale worker=1

 # done! you should now be able to access your application at
 # http://[diffux].herokuapp.com
 ```